 Two treks, one loop.

 The other draw is contrast.
 The Poon Hill leg is cultural and lived-in, threading Magar and Gurung villages and the best rhododendron forest in the region.
-Ghandruk, the largest Gurung settlement in the Annapurna area, sits at the hinge of the trek and gets a proper afternoon, not just a bed.
-Then the Mardi ridge delivers the wild counterpart: a quiet forested spine with far fewer trekkers and the fishtail peak almost overhead.
-You finish having seen both the human and the empty sides of the Annapurnas.
+Landruk, the last village before the Mardi ridge, sits at the hinge of the trek, the point where the busy Ghorepani side gives way to the quiet climb.
+Then the Mardi ridge delivers the wild counterpart: a forested spine with far fewer trekkers and the fishtail peak almost overhead.
+You finish having walked both the villages and the wild ridge of the Annapurnas.

 The combined trek, in numbers.